Applicability of Taylor's hypothesis in thermally driven turbulence: Conclusions

 \section{Conclusions}

-We performed the direct numerical simulation of Rayleigh-B\'{e}nard convection in a closed cubical box for $\mathrm{Pr}=1$ and $\mathrm{Ra}=10^8$ and studied the energy spectrum using the numerical data in space-domain and time-domain.
+we performed the direct numerical simulation of Rayleigh-B\'{e}nard convection in a closed cubical box for $\mathrm{Pr}=1$ and $\mathrm{Ra}=10^8$ and studied the energy spectrum using the numerical data in space-domain and time-domain.
 We placed the real space probes in the simulation box and measured the time series of the velocity field.
 For the velocity field, the wavenumber energy spectrum as well as the frequency spectrum exhibit Kolmogorov's spectrum.
 We observe that the kinetic energy flux is constant.
-These observations demonstrate that RBC has a similar scaling as of hydrodynamic turbulence, rather than Bolgiano-Obukhov's scaling.
-Earlier, Kumar {\em et al.}~\cite{Kumar:PRE2014} had observed similar results in their spectral simulations.
+These observations demonstrate that RBC has a similar scaling as of hydrodynamic turbulence, rather than Bolgiano--Obukhov's scaling.
+These results are consistent with recent works~\cite{Kumar:PRE2014, Verma:NJP2017}.

-The analysis of the flow structures of RBC and their associated Fourier modes demonstrate the presence of a steady large-scale circulation (LSC) in the flow.
+{ In our numerical simulation we observed that $E(k) \sim k^{-5/3}$ and $E(f)\ \sim f^{-5/3}$, hence we conclude that Taylor's hypothesis is applicable in a cube for the parameters employed in this paper.} The analysis of the flow structures of RBC and their associated Fourier modes demonstrate presence of a steady large-scale circulation in the flow.
 Such a mean flow enables an application of Taylor's hypothesis to turbulent convection, which is why both $E(k)$ and $E(f)$ show Kolmogorov's spectrum.

-We remark that an azimuthal movement or reversal of the LSC may make such application questionable.
+{ Note that turbulent convection in a cylinder exhibits azimuthal rotation or reversals of LSC that may make application of Taylor's hypothesis questionable. {The ambiguities in the spectral exponents in earlier experimental results~\cite{Wu:PRL1990,Cioni:EPL1995,Zhou:PRL2001,Skrbek:PRE2002,Niemela:NATURE2000,Shang:PRE2001,Sun:PRL2006} are probably due to unsteady nature of LSC.
+For these reasons, we advocate usage of rectangular rather than a cylindrical or spherical geometry for spectral studies in thermal convection because LSC is more steady in a box compared to a cylinder.
+We, however, remark the recent thermal convection simulations in a cube~\cite{Foroozani:PRE2017,Vasiliev:IJHMT2016} exhibits flow reversals for a set of parameters.
+Hence, we need to compute $E(k)$ and $E(f)$ for such systems to ascertain the applicability of Taylor's hypothesis in a cube.}}

+He {\em et al.}~\cite{He:PRE2010} measured the temperature field at various real-space probes, and then computed the frequency spectrum of temperature field by invoking elliptic approximation and deduced that $E_T(k) \sim k^{-1.35}$.
+This spectrum does not match with the spectrum reported by Kumar {\em et al.}~\cite{Kumar:PRE2014} and Verma {\em et al.}~\cite{Verma:NJP2017}.
+The discrepancy is possibly due to fact that temperature field exhibits dual branch, which is not captured by the frequency spectrum of temperature.
+Thus the $E(f)$ of the velocity field reported in this paper is a more concrete demonstration of the energy spectrum of turbulent convection. { We remark that the competing spectral exponents of the temperature field, $-5/3$ and$-7/5$, are too close for a conclusive contrast.
+The corresponding exponents for the velocity field are $-5/3$ and $-11/5$, which are relatively further apart. } These results suggest that the velocity field or the velocity field extrapolated from the temperature measurement would provide better handle on the energy spectrum than using temperature probe.